ToMe25/PutenAuswertung/docs/markdown/arguments.md

                              Stays shorter than this are counted towards the last stay longer than this value.
                              The value is in seconds.
                              The default is 300 seconds, aka 5 minutes.
+ -O, --override,             Tells the program to override output files if they already exist.
+     --override-outputs      If this argument is not specified the program will ask what to do if output files already exist.
+                             If the program is run non-interactively(in a script or by double-clicking) it overrides output files even without this argument.
 ```

 #### Leerzeichen